henrytang1/soccer-predictions/README.md

 This contains the code, data, and final report.
 The goal of this project is to figure out which characteristics of players and teams are the most impactful on team success.

 ## Report
-The folder report.pdf contains the final report.
+report.pdf contains the final report.

 ## Data
 All the original csv files are included in this folder.